 Do you have consent?
 What for?
 Purpose?
 Time Period?
 If you don’t have consent, do you have other appropriate legal justification?

-The rights of the Data Subject (the person who the data is about) are at the core of data privacy regulations.
+The rights of the Data Subject (the person who the data is about) are at the core of data privacy regulations and privacy readiness.
 As a result, you will need to be able to respond to their inquiries.
 Will you be able to tell that person how it is being used?
 Is it being used in line with consent or another legal reason?
 Have you considered your employees’ privacy rights as well?

 The right to erasure is an important one.